Moro people: Music

 One type of traditional Moro musical instrument is the kulintang, a gong made from bronze or brass found in the southern Philippines.
 This creates a unique sound that varies in the speed it is hit which includes the Binalig, Tagonggo and the Kapanirong plus others more also normally heard in Malaysia, Indonesia and Brunei.

 Education

-While the majority of Moros attend both government and private educational institutions especially in key cities such as Davao, Cebu and Manila, some may choose formal Islamic education and are enrolled in Islamic/Arabic institutions like the Jamiatu Muslim Mindanao in Marawi City.
+While the majority of Moros attend both government and private educational institutions, especially in key cities such as Davao, Cebu, and Manila, some may opt for formal Islamic education and enroll in Islamic/Arabic institutions called madrasahs such as the Jamiatu Muslim Mindanao in Marawi City.
 At the tertiary level, there are government and privately run educational institutions in traditionally Moro-majority areas.
-In Marawi, many attend Mindanao State University, the second-biggest state university in the Philippines next to University of the Philippines, which has several campuses across Mindanao.
-Mindanao State University also has an Islamic Institute within its campus (the King Faisal Centre for Islamic Arabic, Asian Studies).
-With the assistance of scholarship grants, some even attend university outside the country.
+In Marawi, many attend Mindanao State University, the second-biggest state university in the Philippines, next to University of the Philippines, which has several campuses across Mindanao.
+Mindanao State University also has an Islamic Institute within its campus (the King Faisal Center for Islamic, Arabic, and Asian Studies).
+With the help of scholarships, some even attend universities abroad.